Croatia Vacation Planning Best Trip to Croatia

 Croatia is a stunningly beautiful country – and we recommend using a real camera to capture the sights of your trip.

-Travelers will want to make sure they pack an adequate day bag for their trip to Croatia.
-Whether going to the beach, sightseeing in a city or going on day trips, you will need a place to stow your wallet, keys and water bottle.
+You will want to make sure to pack an adequate day bag.
+Whether going to the beach, sightseeing in a city or going on day trips, you will need a place to stow your everyday travel items.

-Travelers planning on taking boat trips or spending time by the water should bring a dry pack for their phone and other handheld electronics.
+Those planning on taking boat trips or spending time by the water should also bring a dry pack for their phone and other electronics.

 Travel insurance may cover you when flights are delayed or luggage goes missing, but can really come in handy when travelers get injured or fall sick while abroad.
-Check the affordable rates at a reputable travel insurance company.
+Check the affordable rates at World Nomads.

 Start planning your trip to Croatia!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more advice?
-Head over to our Travel Planning Page for tips on traveling – and for country-specific information, take a look at our Travel Guides Page!
+Want additional advice?
+Head over to our Travel Planning Page for more tips and for country-specific information, take a look at our Travel Guides Page!

 Click here for a Free Vacation Budget Planner Banner by JetSettingFools.com